10PM/10PM/README.md

 ## DNI List [long but optional to read]
 ### This is not definitive, but you're more likely to get hidden if you fit the category.

-- **Repeatedly intentionally ignoring me while you're active and not explaining why/twisting my words to make me look like a fucking idiot while you make me talk to myself**
-   - This is probably going to be temporary since it's a very specific thing, but it's somehow one of the biggest reoccurring issues I've been dealing with as of late, in and outside of PT.
-   - sorry for the t-dump on bio but it's gotten to the point where i have to put this on the list for now.
-   - you know what? **weaponize this trigger. do it. do it if you want to make me suffer.** i dont know what i did to you but i'm sorry if i did anything to deserve this.

 - Close-minded people to the point of extremity
   - This is not limited to debates.
 Please don't get so heated, emotions WILL cloud most people's logic.